feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/WindowFeatures.rst

 `Train in Data’s github repository <https://github.com/trainindata/feature-engineering-for-time-series-forecasting/tree/main/08-Window-Features>`_.

-You can find examples of window features used together with supervised learning in `Train in Data’s github repository <https://github.com/trainindata/feature-engineering-for-time-series-forecasting/tree/main/02-Time-Series-Forecasting>`_.
+You can find examples of window features used together with supervised learning in `This section of the former github repository <https://github.com/trainindata/feature-engineering-for-time-series-forecasting/tree/main/02-Time-Series-Forecasting>`_.

 For tutorials on how to create window features for forecasting, check the course `Feature Engineering for Time Series Forecasting <https://www.courses.trainindata.com/p/feature-engineering-for-forecasting>`_.